tvpsh2020/nexmo-developer/_partials/stitch/guides/calling-users/javascript.md

 }
 ```

-We've added some logic in the methods in order to identify the caller as a User in the application or a person calling from a phone (see following guides for how to do that).
+We've added some logic in the methods in order to identify the caller as a User in the application or a person calling from a phone (see: [Phone to App Calls Guide](https://developer.nexmo.com/stitch/in-app-voice/inbound-pstn) on how you can do that).
 When we receive a phone call into our application, the member is listed as `unknown`.

 ### 1.3 - Add `member:call` listener